tangentsoft/pidp8i/doc/os8-run.md

 In the first form of the command, the OS/8 file specification is left out, and one is synthesized from the file component of the _posix-path_.

-This is how you get files *into* OS/8 from the outside world.
+This is how you get files *to* OS/8 from the outside world.
 For example, this enables source code management using modern tools.
-The builder script would check out the latest source and use an `os8-run` script beginning with a `copy_into` command to send it to OS/8 for assembly, linking, installation, etc.
+The builder script would check out the latest source and use an `os8-run` script beginning with a `copy_to` command to send it to OS/8 for assembly, linking, installation, etc.

 Example:

 Copy a POSIX file init.cm onto the default OS/8 device `DSK:` under the name `INIT.CM`:

-     copy_into ../media/os8/init.cm
+     copy_to ../media/os8/init.cm

 ### <a id="copy-from-comm"></a>`copy_from` — Copy *from* OS/8 to a file in POSIX environment.